gregr/ina/nscheme/README.md

 - Errors that are not programming mistakes should raise
   - Unlike panic, raise is not a primitive, it can be defined in a library
-  - This library should support error handling with restarts and finalization, built on top of escape continuations and dynamic parameters
+  - This library should support error handling with restarts and finalization, built on top of control contexts and dynamic parameters

 ## Numbers